 It looks like the horn of a unicorn, but it is not inspired by a unicorn

-The internal layout of the tower in the project includes offices, residential areas and services, with triple-height atriums and green spaces that break the monotony of all that steel and glass.
+The internal layout of the tower in the project includes offices, residential areas and services, with triple-height atriums and green spaces that break up the monotony of all that steel and glass.
 Occupants will travel using turbo lifts which get some of their energy from regenerative drives.

 A platform for new skyscrapers